There may come a time, or two, in your company when you just don’t know what to do:

 My simple advice is to do two things, one internal, one external.

 First, get on a jet and go visit a customer.
 Ideally, five.
+Or for now at least, double the amount of customers you Zoom with each week.
 There is nothing better you can do not just to learn, but to challenge your thinking, than get on a jet.
 Yes, you may think after 50 or 100 customers you know enough.
 Sometimes, after the first 50 customers or so, I see founders visiting customers less.
 Because they think they can dial back here a bit now that they have a sellable product.
 That’s backwards.
 Customers will tell you stories and insights you don’t actually know.
 They’ll challenge you to double down on things that really matter.
 They’ll challenge you to think longer term.
 They’ll challenge you to figure it out.

 Worst case, you come back with 3-5 good ideas to implement.
 Worst case, customers help you in your process of force ranking the Fairly Important things.
 You already know how to force rank the handful of Must Do’s This Week.
 It’s harder to force rank the next level.
 Customer visits profoundly help here.